 There are six Red Flags and a Black Ball that indicate when the Outer Sea Danger Area is closed.
-When Flags 1-6 are flown and the Black Ball is raised, the area marked by the red line and red marker numbers 1-8 on the map above is closed to all maritime traffic.
+When Flags 1-6 are flown and the Black Ball is raised, the area marked by the red line and red marker numbers 1-8 on the map is closed to all marine traffic.

-When Flags 1-6 are lowered, maritime traffic is permitted to use the Outer Sea Area and is permitted passage through the Inner Sea Area to the following destinations:
+When Flags 1-6 are lowered, marine traffic and PWC is permitted to use the Outer Sea Area and is permitted passage through the Inner Sea Area to the following destinations:

 The Shoeburyness Anchorage (otherwise known as Shoeburyness East Beach) by the shortest possible route.
-Note: No vessel or personal watercraft (PWC) is permitted to remain in the Inner Sea Area, they may only sail through on route to and from the Anchorage.
+Note: No vessel or PWC is permitted to remain in the Inner Sea Area, they may only sail through on route to and from the Anchorage.

 Havengore Creek - via Havengore Bridge which is operated when the Range is not active and the creek is navigable, two hours either side of high tide (based on Southend-on-Sea tide times), during daylight hours.